Abandoned Indigenous Church and Burial Ground – An Ongoing Documentation of Natural Decay

-(See bottom of page for a 2015 and 2018 location update on this abandoned church)
+(See bottom of page for annual location updates on this abandoned church)

 A rarity among Ontario’s abandoned places are things like this abandoned church, Ontario’s back roads are full of vacant and abandoned homes and buildings, however an abandoned church can be a rare find.
 Cities like Detroit, Buffalo and other U.S. cities offer a full range of abandonment’s, including churches from large cathedral like to smaller community churches.